Guide to MBA Careers – Business Administration Career Paths

 Furthermore, for those looking for a highly structured career path, consulting presents one that contrasts with the ambiguous career paths in many fields today.
 The sector offers a stepwise progression from business analyst to consultant, manager, principal, and all the way up to partner.

 Finally, consulting management offers competitive and attractive salaries.
-According to the United States Bureau of Labor Statistics, the median pay for management analysts is $82,450 per year.
-However, career data vendor TransparentCareer reports that the average starting total compensation of an MBA graduate in consulting, including signing bonuses, amounts to about $200,000 and Byrne says that partners can earn more than $500,000 per year.
+According to the United States Bureau of Labor Statistics (May 2021), the median pay for management analysts is $93,000 per year.
+However, career data vendor TransparentCareer (2022) reports that the average starting total compensation of an MBA graduate in consulting, including signing bonuses, amounts to about $200,000 and Byrne says that partners can earn more than $500,000 per year.

 See the BSchools MBA in Management Consulting guide for more on this field.

-Moreover, at New York University, tech recruiting has exploded five-fold since 2010; among NYU’s most recent MBA graduating class, ten percent accepted careers with tech firms.
-That surge prompted the school to introduce an accelerated tech-focused one-year MBA program incorporating feedback from venture capitalists along with major employers like Paypal and IBM.
+Moreover, at New York University, tech recruiting has exploded five-fold since 2010; among NYU’s most recent MBA graduating class, 10 percent accepted careers with tech firms.
+That surge prompted the school to introduce an accelerated tech-focused one-year MBA program incorporating feedback from venture capitalists’ feedback and major employers like Paypal and IBM.
 Those conversations resulted in a tailored curriculum focusing on experiential learning with large firms solving real-world problems.

-Similarly, graduates of Stanford University’s world-renowned graduate business program, which is located at the heart of Silicon Valley, most commonly take jobs in finance, technology, consulting, and entrepreneurship.
+Similarly, graduates from Stanford University’s world-renowned graduate business program, located at the heart of Silicon Valley, most commonly take jobs in finance, technology, consulting, and entrepreneurship.
 While finance still takes the top spot, 25 percent of graduates land in technology and 16 percent become entrepreneurs.

 Why Are More MBAs Choosing Technology Careers?